-The Quad Cities TPC is responsible for programming monies for Surface Transportation Program (STP); Transportation Alternatives (TAP); and Federal Transit Administration (FTA) 5307, 5310, and 5339 funding under MAP-21.
+The Quad Cities TPC is responsible for programming monies for Surface Transportation Block Grant Program (STBG); Transportation Alternatives Set-Aside (TASA); and Federal Transit Administration (FTA) 5307, 5310, and 5339 funding under FAST (Fixing America’s Surface Transportation) Act.
 A general explanation of these funds and the funding levels available is located in the Quad Cities Transportation Improvement Program (TIP).
 Cross-reference the document on the TIP page of this website for more information on these funding programs.

 Project Selection – Roads, Trails/Pedestrians and Transit

 Federal Highway Administration Funds.
-Bi-State Regional Commission staff have developed two manuals to outline the project selection and programming process for STP and TAP funds.
-Surface Transportation Program funds have typically been used to fund road improvements but allow for transit and trails improvements.
-Transportation Alternatives Funds have typically been used on bicycle trails but allow for sidewalk improvements, safe routes to schools pedestrian improvements, and other related projects.
+Bi-State Regional Commission staff in cooperation with the Quad Cities MPO Technical Committee have developed two manuals to outline the project selection and programming process for STBG and TASA funds.
+STBG funds have typically been used to fund road improvements but allow for transit and trails improvements.
+Transportation Alternatives or TASA funds have typically been used on bicycle trails but allow for sidewalk improvements, safe routes to schools pedestrian improvements, and other related projects.
 The manuals detail program eligibility, application information, selection process, and evaluation criteria.

 As federal funds, approved projects are required to be amended into an annual element of the current TIP and follow the federal project development process in cooperation with the respective Illinois or Iowa Department of Transportation to move a project from programmed to implementation.